coveooss/uabot/doc/events.md

 ------------ | ------------- | ----------------
 queryText | string | The query to send.
-Leave "blank" for a random query goodQuery | boolean | If the random query should be a good or a bad query logEvent | boolean | If the event should be logged in the analytics (optional, default = true) caseSearch | boolean | If the query comes from a Case Creation interface inputTitle | string | The title of the input that triggered the search if it was a case search customData | object | Custom data to be sent alongside the event. matchLanguage | boolean | If the query expression will be in the visit language.
+Leave "blank" for a random query goodQuery | boolean | If the random query should be a good or a bad query ignoreEvent | boolean | Do not send the event to analytics (optional, default is false) matchLanguage | boolean | If the query expression will be in the visit language. customData | object | Custom data to be sent alongside the event. caseSearch | boolean | If the query comes from a Case Creation interface inputTitle | string | (Only used if caseSearch is true) Name of the input field on the case form that triggered the search.

 #### Example